axuan25/kaa-docker/README.md

 <i>It is recommended to use the versions specified above.
 Try later versions at your own risk!</i>

-<u>Note:</u> <u>Anything within the "develop" branch of this repository has not yet been fully tested.</u>

 <hr />

 ## Most recent updates:
 <i>
+- 06/14: Added health checks for Zookeeper and SQL <i>(unreleased: NoSQL health checks)</i>
-- Added docker-compose examples for MariaDB and PostgreSQL
+- 06/12: Added docker-compose examples for MariaDB and PostgreSQL
-- Added script to wait for JDBC before starting kaa-node service
-- Updated Dockerfile to include PostgreSQL driver
+- 06/12: Updated Dockerfile to include PostgreSQL driver
 </i>

 ## Quick and <b>easy</b> run